rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    then checkout the branch you were in before you started the incremental merge:

    <pre><strong>git imerge remove
-   git checkout floob
+   git checkout master
    </strong></pre>

-   floob is the "ORIGINAL_BRANCH".
-It would be different during productive use.
+   This is the "ORIGINAL_BRANCH".
+It may be different during productive use.

    <a name="FinalMerge"></a>